probcomp/metaprob/INSTALL.md

 ## Install Java

-You will need Java in order to run Leiningen, Clojure, and Metaprob.
-Personally I (JAR) use JRE version 1.8.0_05 (OpenJDK I think?).
-You need the full Java development environment, not just the JVM.
+You will need Java 1.8 or later in order to run Leiningen, Clojure, and Metaprob.
+Personally I (JAR) use JRE version 1.8.0_05.
+You need the full Java development environment (JDK), not just the JVM.

+Check you local Java version with

+    java -version

 ## Clone the metaprob-clojure repository